zanami/openscholar/profiles/openscholar/themes/adaptivetheme/at_subtheme/sass/_README.txt

 To learn more about Compass, visit: http://compass-style.org

-DEVELOPING WITH SASS AND COMPASS
+Developing with SASS and Compass
 --------------------------------

 To automatically generate the CSS versions of the scss while you are doing theme